 Medicinal uses of Betel nut or Supari

 The use of Areca nuts for therapeutic purpose is mentioned in many Ayurvedic treatise such as Charaka Samhita (useful in the diseases caused by bile), Sushruta Samhita (beneficial in the diseases caused by phlegm, but overuse may distort voice), Brahmavaivarta Purana (brushing the teeth with twig), Vagbhata and Bhavamista.
-It is traditionally used to treat several diseases such as leucoderma, leprosy, anaemia, and obesity.
+It is a traditionally used to treat several diseases such as leucoderma, leprosy, anemia, and obesity.
 The dried nuts are stimulant, astringent and increases salivation.
 Here is given few traditional medicinal uses of pooga or betel nuts.